 Fiery orange spread across the clouds at the level of the black treetops and streaks of yellow-green appeared in the meadow from fireflies zipping about.
 Tam had been quiet for too long.
 Emma’s breath caught in her chest.
 Still drawing the brush through Kimber’s hair, she searched the area for any sign of motion.

-Her mother’s face appeared in the window; she smiled at Emma and spent a moment trying to locate Tam in the grass.
+Her mother’s face appeared in the window.
+She smiled at Emma and spent a moment trying to locate Tam in the grass.
 Emma pointed.
-Mama gave her a look that bade her bring him in soon and moved away.
+Mama gave her a look that bade her bring him in soon and vanished back into the house.

 “Tam,” called Emma, “it’s getting dark.
 Time to come in.”